 Bridget Durgin, the cook for the Phillips family, spent a considerable amount of time in this kitchen.
 She, first-floor maid Delia Cawley, and nursemaid Catherine Shaunessy, were the three live-in servants who helped Anna Wheatland Phillips with the running of the house.
-Phillps House is open May through October, from Tuesday to Sunday.
+Phillps House is scheduled to reopen this summer.
 Visit to learn more about the family and the role the servants played in their lives.

 Since 1955, Historic New England has been operating Casey Farm as a working farm, preserving the land and teaching visitors about agriculture and preservation in Rhode Island.
 The farm is part of a vibrant community of school children, summer campers, volunteers, and Community Supported Agriculture (CSA) members.
 Listen to what staff members Jane Hennedy and Sheila Nixon have to say about Casey Farm.
 What they enjoy about the farm, how the current farming practices mesh with the old, and what Casey Farm means to them and our visitors.
-Stop by when Casey Farm is open for tours or during the Coastal Growers Market on Saturdays from May to October.
+Stop by when Casey Farm opens for tours and programs this spring or during the Coastal Growers Market on Saturdays starting in May.

 After a successful career, Jane Standen Tucker moved into Castle Tucker in Wiscasset, Maine, in 1965.
 She began to preserve and record her family’s history and the history of the house.
 Over the years, she worked with Historic New England and others to undertake repairs and restorations.
 In 1997 she gave the house and its contents, including a collection of family letters and documents, to Historic New England.
 Learn more about Jane and the other residents of Castle Tucker when the property opens this summer.